Lariicsa/encrypt-vue/README.md

 # Encrypt Text to AES

-This is a small app that convert simple text to AES cipher
+This is a small app that encrypts simple text to AES cipher

 ## Project Setup